tandero/tandero.github.io/content/faq.md

 #### Learn statistics, R or Python programming, and experimental design.
 Understand methods.
 Most psychology people don't really understand statistics.
 You can stand out by making sure you understand.
 I give all my RAs these two courses to do: [Improving Your Statistical Inferences](https://www.coursera.org/learn/statistical-inferences?) and [Improving Your Statistical Questions](https://www.coursera.org/learn/improving-statistical-questions).
 Take an online course to learn the basics of statistical analysis using R. There are a lot of good courses on Data Science that will teach you introductory R using RStudio.
-Ideally, use an elective or two for genuine introductory programming courses at your universtiy.
+Ideally, use an elective or two for genuine introductory programming courses at your university.
 They will teach you the basics of using an Integrated Development Environment (IDE), if...then statements, for loops, and making functions.
 Maybe you'll discover you enjoy it!
 Read papers and get skeptical.
 Think about how you could design a study better.
 Think about what flaws there are and what questions you can really answer with different designs.
 Try to design experiments, then think about how things could go wrong.
 Once you've made an impression in your lab, ask for more responsibility and ask if you can design an experiment.
 Work with a grad student or the PI to run your own study.
 [Learn about preregistration and preregister your study](https://www.youtube.com/playlist?list=PLMOU-iLiJIc0amNVabGXJ0liKwIwxqkO8).
 Write it up as if you're writing an article, and ideally, publish it.

 #### Learn to write well and present confidently.
 Communication is your most transferable skill.